 This Practice Note is a snapshot on the Fuel Quality Directive 2009/30/EC, which establishes a framework for monitoring and reducing fuel life cycle greenhouse gas (GHG) emissions, helping to achieve GHG reduction goals and ensure the sustainability of biofuels.
 It focuses on the amendments made by the Fuel Quality Directive to Directive 98/70/EC (as regards the specification of petrol, diesel and gas-oil) and Directive 1999/32/EC (relating to a reduction in the sulphur content of certain liquid fuels).
 It also considers implementation in England and Wales.
 It was produced in partnership with Laura Bolado.
 This Practice Note also links to related Brexit content.

-This Practice Note explains the requirements and limits of the consistent interpretation of national law with EU law that the member states’ courts are obliged to apply should their national legal orders permit.
-The evolution of the doctrine at EU level will be presented from a chronological viewpoint and an overview of how UK courts have reacted to the duty over time will also be provided.
+This Practice Note explains the requirements and limits of the doctrine of indirect effect, or consistent interpretation of national law with EU law, which EU Member States’ courts are obliged to apply should their national legal orders permit.
+The evolution of the doctrine at EU level is presented from a chronological viewpoint.

 This Practice Note is a snapshot on the Marine Strategy Framework Directive 2008/56/EC, which establishes a common framework and objectives for the prevention, protection and conservation of the marine environment against damaging human activities.
 This Practice Note also links to related Brexit content.